-Children and teens with generalized anxiety disorder (GAD) experience excessive and uncontrollable worry about future events and minor matters.
-This can include worry about health of self and family, money matters, the environment, state of affairs at a local, country or global level, parents’ marital satisfaction or family stability, academic or athletic performance, punctuality, and more.
+Children and teens with generalized anxiety disorder (GAD) experience excessive and uncontrollable worry about aspects of day to day life, future events, and minor matters.
+This can include worry about the health and safety of themself and their family, their academic or extra-curricular performance, their friendships and others’ perceptions of them, their future as an adult (e.g., career, partner), their parents’ marital satisfaction or family stability, money matters, things going on in the world (e.g., the environment, crime, government), punctuality, and more.

-Worry is considered excessive and uncontrollable when your child is worrying more than his or her peers, and if he or she cannot stop worrying once it has started.
-This worry occurs most days and is accompanied by at least three or more physical symptoms such as fatigue, feeling amped up, trouble concentrating, irritability, muscle tension, and sleep difficulties.
-Although all youth sometimes experience worry about a range of events and activities, for youth with GAD this worry is excessive, ongoing, uncontrollable, physically draining, and significantly negatively impacts the quality of life of the child and family.
+Youth may be struggling with GAD if they are worrying more than their peers, more days than not, and if they find it difficult to stop worrying.
+In addition, youth with GAD often demonstrate physical symptoms when anxious, such as fatigue, restlessness, trouble concentrating, irritability, muscle tension, and sleep difficulties.
+Although all youth sometimes experience worry about a range of events and activities, for youth with GAD, this worry is excessive, ongoing, uncontrollable, physically draining, and significantly negatively impacts the quality of life of the child and family.

 - Approximately 1% of adolescents will have GAD in any given year

-- Girls are twice as more likely to have GAD than boys
+- Girls are twice as likely to have GAD than boys

 Signs & Symptoms